“Our only security is our ability to change.”~ John Lilly

 Especially in a business setting where there is much to be gained or lost, it is necessary to manage change so that you do not lose sight of your goals or run into avoidable challenges along the way.

-The difference good change management can make is pretty obvious, and backed by hard data:
+The difference good change management in an organization can make is pretty obvious, and backed by hard data:

 Here are eight steps you can follow to efficiently execute – and manage – change in your organization.